Francis Lloyd (British Army officer): Military career

-He was promoted to the brevet rank of colonel on 23 October 1902, and placed on half-pay as he resigned his command of the 2nd battalion on 28 October 1902, but was soon back as Commanding Officer of the 1st Battalion of his regiment from 1903 to 1904.
+He was promoted to the brevet rank of colonel on 23 October 1902, and placed on half-pay as he resigned his command of the 2nd battalion on 28 October 1902, but was soon back as Commanding Officer of the 1st Battalion of his regiment from February 1903 to 14 February 1904 when he relinquished command and was placed on half-pay.
 In May 1904 he became commander of the 1st (Guards) Brigade, part of the 1st Division of the 1st Army Corps at Aldershot, with the temporary rank of brigadier general, while employed in this position, and substantive colonel.
-He relinquished command of the brigade in May 1908 and then once again served on half-pay.
+He relinquished command of the brigade, along with his temporary rank, in May 1908 and then once again served on half-pay.
 He was made general officer commanding the Welsh Division of the Territorial Force (TF) in 1909 and appointed a Commander of the Royal Victorian Order (CVO).

 On the occasion of the coronation of King George V in 1911 he was made a Knight Commander of the Order of the Bath (KCB).
 In 1913, at the age of 60, his command of the Welsh Division expired.
 He was promoted to Major-General commanding the Brigade of Guards and GOC London District.